Joe Miklosi

-Joe Miklosi served as a Colorado Representative from 2009 to 2013, he worked eight years for Project C.U.R.E., an international health care nonprofit organization, which donates life-saving medical supplies to hospitals in over 130 developing nations, and he helped start an Internet software company in the 1990s.
+Joe Miklosi is an American businessman and politician who served as a Colorado Representative from 2009 to 2013, he worked eight years for Project C.U.R.E., an international health care nonprofit organization, which donates life-saving medical supplies to hospitals in over 130 developing nations, and he helped start an Internet software company in the 1990s.
 Since 2015, Miklosi has been the CEO of Bridge Consulting, a public benefit corporation that provides international business and development, government relations, and nonprofit fundraising consulting services.
 He served as legislator in the U.S. state of Colorado.
 Elected to the Colorado House of Representatives as a Democrat in 2008, Miklosi represented House District 9, which encompasses portions of Arapahoe County and southeast Denver, Colorado.

 Early life, education, and business career

 Originally from New Boston, Michigan, Miklosi attended Hope College in Michigan, earning a bachelor's degree in 1992, in political science and religion.
 He later earned a master's degree in public administration with a concentration in nonprofit executive management from the University of Colorado at Denver in 2004.
 His master's thesis focused on increasing civic engagement among youth.

 Miklosi worked in the private sector for six years, for Cyveillance as business development manager, as a software consultant for Computer Associates and Veritas Software, and as a consultant for Aristotle Industries, a campaign software company.
 Joe also worked for Project C.U.R.E. for nearly eight years until starting Bridge Consulting, a Colorado Public Corporation that provides both political consulting and international nonprofit and business development consulting services.